joshpanebianco-io/voting-dapp/README.md

 ## ⚙️ Functionality

-- On wallet connection, the user is **automatically funded with Sepolia ETH** from a backend wallet to cover gas
+- On wallet connection, the user is **automatically funded with Sepolia ETH** from a funding wallet to cover gas
   (acts as a placeholder for gasless/relayer implementation)
 - "Participating" in a poll **mints a unique NFT** representing your vote eligibility
 - "Voting" on a poll **burns the NFT**, finalizing the vote